native-api/iptables-tree/README.md

 iptables-list
 =============

-Reformats iptables --list-rules output into a chain tree, reflecting the order they apply in.
+Reformats `iptables --list-rules` output into a tree-like view, reflecting the order the chains and rules apply in.

-Note: the rules that are unreachable will not be listed.
+Note: the chains that are unreachable will not be listed.